vkmcheung/vkmcheung.github.io/index.md

 Eventually you should be able to find the following:

 - something about me
-- some recordings that I like in my [personal page](personal.md)
+- some more things about me that is not related to work in my [personal page](personal.md)
 - some of my papers (ha!)